Ward Identity Constraints on Loop Corrections in Non-Attractor Inflation

-The resulting action contains two notable terms arising from the integration by parts.
+The above action contains two notable terms arising from the integration by parts.
 The total derivative term, which evaluates on the time boundary, can be discarded as it does not contain the time derivative of $\delta\phi$~\cite{Inomata:2025bqw}.
-The single-point interaction term, $(a^3\dot{\bar\phi})^{\vcenter{\hbox{$\cdot$}}}\,\delta\phi$, acts as a counter-term that ensures the one-point correlation function $\langle\delta\phi\rangle$ vanishes, i.e., $\langle\delta\phi\rangle=0$.
-This is evident from the EoM for $\delta\phi$:
+The one-point interaction term, $(a^3\dot{\bar\phi})^{\vcenter{\hbox{$\cdot$}}}\,\delta\phi$, acts as a counter-term that ensures the one-point correlation function $\langle\delta\phi\rangle$ vanishes, i.e., $\langle\delta\phi\rangle=0$ even after the interactions have been opened.